 Longevity: Anthurium andreanum will be a healthy plant for 5 years or more, but when it is propagated by division it can last indefinitely.

 SUMMARY: Anthurium andreanum are relatively easy to grow with attractive foliage that can produce long lasting flowers year round.
-With a little care and attention, you too will get to enjoy a touch of the tropics all year round in your home with a beautiful blooming Anthurium andreanum plant.
+With a little care and attention, enjoy a touch of the tropics all year round in home with a beautiful blooming Anthurium andreanum plant.